 There are many reasons you might be considering substituting cow's milk with a nondairy alternative.
-Whether you have a milk allergy, are trying to cut back on dairy for healthy reasons, or are simply interested in seeing what all the milk alternative hype is about.
+Whether you have a milk allergy, are trying to cut back on dairy for healthy reasons, or are simply interested in seeing what milk alternatives there are.
 This article explains 8 popular milk substitutes, their nutritional profiles, and what they are best used for.
 If you've been asking yourself, how do I know which milk alternative to use, these explanations will help you decide what milk to choose and when.

 Milk alternatives are chosen for various reasons, such as being non-dairy, low in calories, low in sugar or fat, high in protein, taste, and more.
 Some milks are chosen specifically for coffee or baking.
 Which milk you choose is a matter of personal preference, and if you've been overwhelmed with all of the options, let me break them down for you.